It’s early November. It’s cold. It’s snowy. And polar bears are waiting for the sea ice to form. It’s Polar Bear Week!

-And don't forget: share photos of the actions you're taking to reduce your carbon footprint on our Save Our Sea Ice Community Page to inspire others.
+- Share photos of your actions on our Save Our Sea Ice Community Page to inspire others

-This challenge is part of our SOS!
-(Save Our Sea Ice) campaign, a series of celebrations centered around action on climate change.
+The Energy Challenge is part of our Save Our Sea Ice (SOS) campaign, a series of celebrations centered around action on climate change.
 It begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.